kamiljk/kjk-astro/src/pages/posts/badghost.md

 ---
-title: Bad Ghost
+layout: ../../layouts/MainLayout.astro
-description: A spooky arcade game where you dodge obstacles as a ghost.
+title: "Badghost"
-type: game
+description: "A spooky arcade game where you dodge obstacles as a ghost."
-date: 2024-01-01
+date: 2025-04-01
-slug: badghost
+type: "game"
 ---

 Play the game [here](/games/badghost/index.html).